saranpan/How-to-suicide-TimeSeries/README.md

 # [Time Series Analysis] Search 'How to suicide' in Thai
+> at the period 2009-2021
 ![](https://i.ibb.co/tmt9ZZF/BFFA88-E7-C35-C-4236-8-AD0-91-A8179-A9-FB8.jpg)

 The time series analysis of the search keyword by Google Trend